 Assessment: Portfolio 50% Class presentation 50%

-This aim of this unit is to develop the student's understanding of theories of language development.
-It aims to In this unit students will focus on the importance of the visual arts in early childhood.
+In this unit students will focus on the importance of the visual arts in early childhood.
 Visual art is an important language of early childhood that allows children to express ideas, feelings, relationships and experiences in their lives.
 Students will explore the links between visual arts and social and cognitive development, with an emphasis on the importance of visual arts in the development of literacy and mathematics.
 Students will be introduced to an understanding of the importance of the visual arts as a medium for emotional and creative expression.
 The importance and use of visual art from a cultural viewpoint will be examined.
 Students will explore their own art practices and response to aesthetics to enhance their understanding of theoretical frameworks that support creative expression and art making and employ these understandings, attitudes and skills to their planning, implementation and assessment with young children.
 Students will be introduced to the stages of young children's drawing and make links with literacy development.
 They will be introduced to a range of strategies that are appropriate to help support children with materials and guide them to develop independent expressions and problem solving skills.
 Ways to inform and involve families in their child's experiences with visual arts will be discussed.
 Contact hours are: Face to face - 9 hours of lectures , 15 hours tutorials, 6 hours workshop, and 5 hours online tutorials.

 Prerequisites: LD102 Child Development and Learning; TCS201 Teaching and Learning Theories through Play